Mitosis – Cell Division Ep 2

 Cytokinesis

 Cytokinesis can start in telophase or anaphase.
 A contractile ring forms around the centre of the cell, which contracts to form a cleavage furrow.
 Eventually, this process divides the cytoplasm into two genetically identical daughter cells, each with a full set of chromosomes.
-Note that in plants this process is slightly different, but you only need to know the animal cell version.

 If you want to see some microscope images of cells in different stages of mitosis, take a look here.